The nature of web 2.0

-- The Periodic Table of Education Technology (Daily Genius/Kathy Schrock, 2016)
+- The Periodic Table of Education Technology [Infographic] (Daily Genius/Kathy Schrock, 2016)

 Learning with web 2.0

 The educational uses of web 2.0 are often conceptualised with reference to Lev Vygotsky’s social constructivism and related contemporary approaches such as challenge-based learning, inquiry-based learning, problem-based learning, project-based learning and task-based learning.
 In professional development contents, Etienne Wenger’s community of practice model is sometimes employed to conceptualise a democratised learning community where all participants may teach and learn from each other.
-Common frameworks for helping educators in moving their uses of digital technologies away from older information transmission and behaviourist approaches, and towards more contemporary social constructivist approaches, are Punya Mishra and Matthew Koehler’s TPACK framework, and Ruben Puentedura’s SAMR model, both of which are discussed on the Learning design page.
+Common frameworks for helping educators in moving their uses of digital technologies away from older information transmission and behaviourist approaches, and towards more contemporary social constructivist approaches, are Punya Mishra and Matthew Koehler’s TPACK framework, Ruben Puentedura’s SAMR model, and Sonny Magaña’s T3 framework, all of which are discussed on the Learning design page.